Outlook Express Setup

 this is not done, you will not be able to send emails beyond our network.

-We also recommend in this particular case that you change the outgoing port in the advanced settings from 25 to 225 (or 587) to avoid your ISP blocking you from sending via ourselves.
-None of these settings should be ticked.
+We also recommend that you change the outgoing port in the advanced settings from 25 to 587 to avoid your ISP blocking you from sending via ourselves.
+Make sure that ALL other boxes are left unticked!

 Important: It is not possible to have a secure connection to our servers using Outlook Express and because of this, we do not recommend that you use this software.